Basty-devel/libman/README.md

 git clone https://github.com/Basty-devel/libman.git
 cd libman

 2. Install Dependencies
-LibMan requires Python 3.x and tkinter, which is included in standard Python installations.
-If you're missing tkinter, you can install it as follows:
+LibMan requires Python 3.x and tkinter plus Pillow which is included in standard Python installations.
+If you're missing a module, you can run it as follows:

 For Ubuntu/Debian:

-bash
+bash libman.sh

-sudo apt-get install python3-tk
 For MacOS:

-tkinter is included with Python, but you may need to ensure that you have the latest version installed from python.org.
+tkinter is included with Python, but you may need to ensure that you have the latest version installed from python.org and the module Pillow.

 3. Prepare the Database
 LibMan uses a simple text file to store your books.
 If you already have a collection, create a file (e.g., books.txt) with one book name per line: